BoltsFramework/Bolts-ObjC/Readme.md

 ## App Link Return-to-Referer View

 When an application is opened via an App Link, a banner allowing the user to "Touch to return to <calling app>" should be displayed.
 The `BFAppLinkReturnToRefererView` provides this functionality.
 It will take an incoming App Link and parse the referer information to display the appropriate calling app name.
-You may initialize the view either by loading it from a NIB or programmatically:

 ```objective-c
 - (void)viewDidLoad {